adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 :::tip

-Only "routes" is a necessary part.
-Other parts can be kept as is.
+Only the `routes` getter is required; other parts of the controller can be omitted if not needed.
 :::

 :::warning